Chalarangelo/30-seconds-of-interviews/README.md

 <br>[⬆ Back to top](#table-of-contents)

-### Generate an array, containing the Fibonacci sequence, up until the nth term
+### Generate an array, containing the Fibonacci sequence, up until the nth term.

 #### Answer

 <details>
 <summary>View answer</summary>

-Create an empty array of the specific length, initializing the first two values (0 and 1).
+Create an empty array of the specific length.
 Use Array.reduce() to add values into the array, using the sum of the last two values, except for the first two.

 ```js
 const fibonacci = n =>